University of Leeds: Admissions

+In the academic year, the student body consisted of students, composed of undergraduates and postgraduate students.
 The University of Leeds welcomes more than 9,000 international students from over 170 countries each year, making its campus one of the most diverse and multicultural in the UK.

 19.6% of Leeds' undergraduates are privately educated, the eighteenth highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 77:4:18 of UK:EU:non-EU students respectively with a female to male ratio of 61:39.
 Figures for graduates in the 2016–17 year showed that 30% of undergraduates gained a first-class honours degree, 57% gained a 2:1, 12% gained a 2:2 and 1% gained a 3rd.

 Organisation and governance

 Faculties

 The various schools, institutes and centres of the university are arranged into seven faculties, each with a dean, pro-deans and central functions: